Meghana996-hash/LLM-Chatbot-With-Custom-Database/README.md

 7. Feedback Loop: We implement a feedback loop to continuously improve our model by incorporating user feedback and analysis.

 ### Technologies used:
-Chainlit,Gemini Pro AI, LangChain, Vector database: ChromaDB (To store the embeddings), Embedding Model: "all-MiniLM-L6-v2", SQLAlchemy
+Chainlit, Gemini Pro AI, LangChain, Vector database: ChromaDB (To store the embeddings), Embedding Model: "all-MiniLM-L6-v2", SQLAlchemy

 ### Create an environment first with these commands in the terminal window: